easyGLM/ezAGI/docs/ez.md

 ```javascript
 async handleEvent(eventType, eventData)
 ```
-GPT

-Certainly!
-Below is a verbose and detailed external documentation for ez.js, covering all aspects, including class methods, event handling, agent registration, and usage examples. ez.js Documentation
-Overview

-The ez.js library provides a flexible and extendable framework for managing event handling, agent registration, and event broadcasting.
-It is designed to handle various events efficiently while allowing agents to act autonomously and extend the controller's functionality as needed.

 # ActionEventController

 The ActionEventController class is the core component of ez.js.
 It manages event handlers, registers agents, and broadcasts events to registered agents.